Which Stratus Tap Is Right for You?

 Can I use third-party monitoring software?

 Yes.
 All three products work with Docklight, and EZ-Tap is also compatible with most third-party dual COM port serial monitoring programs.
-EZ-Tap Pro and Versa-Tap additionally support custom application development through Stratus Engineering's .DLL-based Windows API — contact us for examples and details.
+EZ-Tap Pro and Versa-Tap additionally support custom application development through Stratus Engineering's .DLL-based Windows API.
+Contact us for examples and details.

 Where are Stratus taps made?

-Designed and supported in San Diego, California.
+Designed, manufactured, and supported in San Diego, California.
 Used by engineering teams at Microsoft, Motorola, Raytheon, Lockheed Martin, and dozens of other companies worldwide.